KlimTester/Portfolio/README.md

 Furthermore, I am a naturally positive-thinking person.
 I believe in the power of optimism to overcome challenges and drive innovation.
 This positive outlook has served me well in my previous roles and endeavors, and I intend to bring this mindset to the field of software testing to foster a constructive and productive work environment.

 In addition to my sports background, I have experience as a logistic employee in an airfreight company at the bustling Airport Schiphol in Amsterdam.
 This role required me to manage and coordinate the movement of goods efficiently.
-It enhanced my organizational skills, attention to detail, and ability to meet deadlines—qualities that are crucial for quality assurance and software testing.
+It enhanced my organizational skills, attention to detail, and ability to meet deadlines-qualities that are crucial for quality assurance and software testing.

 I am excited about the opportunity to transition into the field of software testing and leverage my unique set of skills and experiences to excel in this role.